The Doobie Brothers: The 2020s

 The Doobie Brothers were featured musical guests on Jimmy Kimmel Live! on Thursday, September 23, 2021.

 On October 29, 2021, the band released Liberté, their fifteenth full-length studio album and first album of original material in 11 years.
 All of the tracks on the album were co-written with John Shanks.
 Shanks is known for his work with Bon Jovi, Sheryl Crow, and Melissa Etheridge, to name a few.

 Original drummer John Hartman died on December 29, 2021.
 The band posted a tribute to him on their website in September 2022.
 (Note: Due to the timing of the tribute being posted, many news articles mistakenly report that Hartman died in September 2022.)

 In 2023, Johnston, McDonald, and Simmons (as the Doobie Brothers) were nominated for induction into the Songwriters Hall of Fame.
 In addition, a continuation of their 50th Anniversary tour was planned for the year.

 The Doobies started their 2023 touring schedule in Australia and Japan in April before making their way to Hawaii and then returning to the continental U.S. in May.
-Three days before they were set to perform in Hollywood, Florida, the band released a statement that Tom Johnston would be undergoing surgery following severe back pain and wouldn't be able to join the band on the upcoming leg of the 50th Anniversary Tour.
+Three days before they were set to perform in Hollywood, Florida, the band released a statement that Tom Johnston would be undergoing surgery following severe back pain and would not be able to join the band on the upcoming leg of the 50th Anniversary Tour.
 Simmons, McDonald, and McFee continued the 2023 touring schedule in Johnston's absence.
 Lead vocals normally performed by Johnston were shared between Simmons, McDonald, and bassist John Cowan.

 In June 2023, Simmons said in an interview that the band will be releasing new music the next year with McDonald.

 The band opened for the Eagles on the latter's The Long Goodbye Tour in November 2023, replacing Steely Dan due to Donald Fagen's health issues.

 On November 17, 2023, the Doobie Brothers released a new single entitled "Lahaina" to benefit the families and individuals affected by the 2023 Hawaii wildfires.
 The song, produced by John Shanks, features Mick Fleetwood on drums, Jake Shimabukuro on ukulele, and Henry Kapono on vocals.

 In 2024 a fully healed Tom Johnston rejoined the Doobies, who continued on with their 50th Anniversary tour.

 On June 6, 2025, the band released a new album titled Walk This Road.